 Phonics is the method of teaching children to read by linking sounds (phonemes) and their symbols (graphemes).

 Children are introduced to ‘single sounds’ such as /p/, /o/ and practise recognising them, writing them and ‘blending’ them.
 ‘Blending’ is the ability to combine sounds together in order to create a word.
 Teaching staff ensure all phonemes are pronounced purely.

-Phonics lessons are taught throughout Reception, Year 1 and Year 2 when children are exposed to more complex phonemes such as ‘ay’ in ‘stay’ and ‘ee’ in ‘see’.
+Phonics lessons are taught throughout Reception, Year 1 when children are exposed to more complex phonemes such as ‘ay’ in ‘stay’ and ‘ee’ in ‘see’.
 Pupils are taught that these sounds are called ‘digraphs’ because ‘two letters represent one sound’, or ‘trigraphs’ when ‘three letters make one sound’ such as /air/ in ‘fair’.

 The ‘Phonics Screening Check’ is taken individually by all children in Year 1 and is designed to give feedback to teachers and parents on how each child is progressing in Phonics.
-Pupils are asked to read 20 real words and 20 pseudo words, known to the children as ‘alien words’, in order to ensure children are decoding the words instead of memorising or guessing.
+Pupils are asked to read 20 real words and 20 pseudo words, known to the children as ‘nonsense words’, in order to ensure children are decoding the words instead of memorising or guessing.